118 Quotes

 Cardinal Gerhard Müller (Former prefect of the Congregation for the Doctrine of the Faith) July 20, 2023 source access Commentary on Müller statement Source ↗

-Context: Article quotes Cardinal Müller on Vatican II and Catholic faith.
+Context: Cardinal Müller on Vatican II and Catholic faith.
+Relevant to doctrinal talks with SSPX, where acceptance of the Council remained central.

 Church / Vatican